Glencore Takes Majority Stake In Canadian Coal Business - UrduPoint

 Glencore's coal strategy has attracted fierce criticism, including from some shareholders at the commodity trading and mining group.

-"We are pleased to have reached agreement to acquire Teck's steelmaking coal operations in the Elk Valley," Glencore chief executive Gary Nagle said.

-"These world-class assets and the experienced people that operate them are expected to meaningfully complement our existing thermal and steelmaking coal production located in Australia, Colombia and South Africa," he said.

-Glencore shares rose more than three percent in midday deals in London's FTSE 100 index, where they are traded.
+Glencore shares rose more than three percent in afternoon deals in London's FTSE 100 index.

 In its initial takeover bid of Teck Resources, Glencore wanted to combine the coal and metals activities of the two groups and then spin them off.